oracle/terraform-provider-oci/website/docs/d/load_balancer_backend_sets.html.markdown

 	* `port` - The backend server port against which to run the health check.
 If the port is not specified, the load balancer uses the port information from the `Backend` object.
 Example: `8080`
 	* `protocol` - The protocol the health check must use; either HTTP or TCP.
 Example: `HTTP`
 	* `response_body_regex` - A regular expression for parsing the response body from the backend server.
 Example: `^((?!false).|\s)*$`
 	* `retries` - The number of retries to attempt before a backend server is considered "unhealthy".
+This number also applies when recovering a server to the "healthy" state.
 Defaults to 3.
 Example: `3`
 	* `return_code` - The status code a healthy backend server should return.
 If you configure the health check policy to use the HTTP protocol, you can use common HTTP status codes such as "200".
 Example: `200`
 	* `timeout_in_millis` - The maximum time, in milliseconds, to wait for a reply to a health check.
 A health check is successful only if a reply returns within this timeout period.
 Defaults to 3000 (3 seconds).
 Example: `3000`
 	* `url_path` - The path against which to run the health check.
 Example: `/healthcheck`